 Can Dogs Eat Popsicles?

-Yes, if they are pupsicles.
-Meaning they should be free of sugar or other sweeteners and made with whole foods such as real fruit or vegetable juice, nut butters, bone broth or greek yogurt.
+Dogs can eat popsicles that are whole food based.
+Meaning they should be free of sugar or other sweeteners and made with whole foods such as real fruit or vegetable juice, peanut butter, bone broth, or greek yogurt.
 Homemade DIY frozen treats are always a safe bet.

 Carrots are great for dogs because they are high in vitamin A and fiber.
 Watermelon is 50% water so it provides extra hydration on a hot day and it is packed with vitamins A, B6 and C. Both carrots and watermelon are low in calories which makes this pupsicle recipe lower in total calories than pupsicles made with yogurt or peanut butter.